-We operate in Colombia through Colombian branches of the following entities: Gran Tierra Energy Colombia LLC, Gran Tierra Colombia Inc. and Gran Tierra Energy Resources Inc. Gran Tierra Energy Colombia LLC and Gran Tierra Colombia Inc. are currently qualified as operators of oil and gas properties by the National Hydrocarbons Regulator ("ANH").
-The entities operate under a special regime for hydrocarbon companies in Colombia that entitles them to collect proceeds from oil sales abroad in US dollars.
+We operate in Colombia through Colombian branches of the following entities: Gran Tierra Energy Colombia LLC, Gran Tierra Colombia Inc. and Gran Tierra Energy Resources Inc. Gran Tierra Energy Colombia LLC, and Gran Tierra Colombia Inc. are currently qualified as operators of oil and gas properties by the ANH.
+The entities operate under a special regime for hydrocarbon companies in Colombia that entitle them to collect proceeds from oil sales abroad in US dollars.

 In Colombia, the ANH is the administrator of the hydrocarbons in the country and therefore is responsible for the administration of Colombian oil and gas contracts and managing all exploration lands.
-Ecopetrol, the Colombian national oil company, is a public company listed in the Colombian and United States stock markets, owned in majority by the state with the main purpose of exploring and producing hydrocarbons similar to any other oil company.
-In addition, Ecopetrol is a major purchaser and marketer of oil in Colombia and directly or through its subsidiaries operates the majority of the oil transportation infrastructure in the country.
+Ecopetrol, the Colombian national oil company, is a public company listed in the Colombian and United States stock markets, owned in majority by the state with the main purpose of exploring and producing hydrocarbons similar to any other integrated oil company.
+In addition, Ecopetrol is a major purchaser and marketer of oil in Colombia and directly or through its subsidiaries operates most of the oil transportation and refining infrastructure in the country.
+Ecopetrol Group also owns a majority stake in the Colombian energy transmission sector.

 The ANH uses various forms of contracts, which provide full risk/reward benefits for the contractor.
-Under the terms of these contracts, the operator retains the rights to produce all reserves, production and income from any new exploration and evaluation block, subject to existing royalty and tax regulations.
+Under the terms of these contracts, the operator retains the right to produce all reserves, production, and income from any new exploration and evaluation block, subject to existing royalty and tax regulations.
 Each contract contains an exploration period and a production period.
-The exploration period contains a number of exploration phases and each phase has an associated work commitment.
+The exploration period contains a number of exploration phases, and each phase has an associated work commitment.
 The production period lasts a number of years (usually 24) from the declaration of a commercial hydrocarbon discovery.
 Such contracts may be terminated at election of the ANH on the failure of the contract holder to comply with certain material terms of the contract, such as failure to perform committed exploration operations or investments in accordance with the contract.
+Ecopetrol uses various forms of contracts, which contain exploration and development phases.
+Duration of contracts can be life of Field or up to a specific date and the terms of such contracts vary depending on the type of contract.
+Under an Ecopetrol contract, the partner retains its working interest rights to produce all reserves, production and income from any new exploration and evaluation block, subject to existing royalty and tax regulations during the duration of such contracts.

-When operating under a contract, the contractor is the owner of the hydrocarbons extracted from the contract area during the performance of operations, except for royalty volumes which are collected by the ANH (or its designee).
+When operating under an ANH contract, the contractor is the owner of the hydrocarbons extracted from the contract area during the performance of operations, except for royalty volumes which are collected by the ANH (or its designee).
 The contractor can market the hydrocarbons in any manner whatsoever, subject to a limitation in the case of natural emergencies where the law specifies the manner of sale.
+Under an Ecopetrol contract, each party owns its working interest of the hydrocarbons extracted.